kyma-project/community/docs/contributing/05-gh-actions.md

 }
 ```

-By adding the Github Action to the list and using the added Action, one gives an implicit commitment to the best practices listed below.
+By adding the GitHub Action to the list and using the added Action, you give an implicit commitment to the best practices listed below.

 ## GitHub Actions Security Best Practices